Namgar

 Namgar (Buryat: Намгар) is a 4-piece music group that performs traditional Buryat and Mongolian music.
+It was formed in 2001.

 Its leader Namgar Lhasaranova comes from the east borderland where three countries, Russia, Mongolia, and China meet.
 She inherited a rich singing tradition of the Buryat people who reside in Russian regions of Buryatia and Agin Buryat Region.
 The group necessarily comprises singing of Namgar Lhasaranova and instrumentalists from Mongolia.
 Instruments of the group include morin khuur, chanza, traditional percussion, etc.

 Background

 Namgar Lhasaranova performed solo or with modern groups at local and international venues since 1980 in a variety of genres including traditional songs, jazz and pop.
 It was in 2001 in Moscow that she and Evgeny Zolotarev (also spelled Zolotaryov) created a permanent group inviting Mongolian musicians Kh.
 Altangerel on morin khuur and Jamyangiin Urantögs on yatga.

 Their notable distinction from Mongolian groups are dance tunes extinct in Mongolia since 17th century, and the endorsement of Buryat tradition with minimum inclusion of songs from 20th century.